 Moving to Spain with children means making important decisions around schooling.
 Choosing schools in Spain means getting to grips with a whole new system, and lots of choices.
 Do you put them into a local school or a more international one?
-We moved to Valencia earlier this year and had to make decisions about schools in Spain for our native English speaking 4 and 6 year old sons, who had no Spanish whatsoever.
-Here is some information about schools in Spain and the different aspects to think about. *I am of course no expert, so this information is purely my personal experience and knowledge.
+We moved to Valencia earlier this year and had to make decisions about schools in Spain for our native English speaking 4 and 6-year-old sons, who had no Spanish whatsoever.
+Here is some information about schools in Spain and the different aspects to think about.